-«Customer Name»’s submittal of electronic tags, pursuant to section 1 above, shall be due to Power Services in accordance with the parameters specified in section 4.3 of this exhibit.
+«Customer Name»’s submittal of E-Tags, pursuant to section 1 above, shall be due to Power Services in accordance with the parameters specified in section 3.3.4 of this exhibit.

-2.3 Real-Time Scheduling(09/17/12 Version)
+2.3 Real-Time Scheduling

-««Customer Name» shall have the right to submit new or modified electronic tags associated with a change to scheduled deliveries of Slice Output Energy in real-time in accordance with the parameters specified in section 4 of this exhibit.
+««Customer Name» shall have the right to submit new or modified E-Tags in accordance with the parameters specified in section 4 of this exhibit.

+Any E-Tag submitted in real-time shall not adjust any amounts of SOER.

 2.4 After the Fact